brockmuellers/brockmuellers.github.io/_posts/2021-08-17-climate-resources.md

 ---
-layout: page
+layout: post
-title: Climate change resources
+title: "List: climate change resources"
-summary:  >-
-    A set of resources I've collected on understanding and combating climate change.
+subtitle: "Understanding and combating climate change"
+categories: climate
+image: /assets/images/foot.jpg
 ---
+---

-I've spent several months trying to understand climate change and the current state of mitigation strategies.
+I've spent months trying to understand climate change and the current state of mitigation strategies.
 These are some resources that I've found helpful.

 ## Staying positive